mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 UFO posters
 * `no-footsteps`: Removes footstep sounds
 * `no-pyroland`: Removes Pyroland map textures
-* `no-soundscapes`: Remove soundscapes (ambient map noise)
+* `no-soundscapes`: Remove soundscapes (ambient map noise) and bird noises
 * `no-tutorial`: Disables tutorial messages and other popups
 * `mouse-tweaks`: Some optional mouse tweaks that arguably improve mouse input
 * `transparent-viewmodels`: Enables support for transparent viewmodels
 * `badcpu`: Optimizations that generally do not affect quality for bad CPUs with two or less threads
-* `badgpu`: Optimizations that do not affect quality that are only optimal for weak integrated graphics chips (Intel graphics) or weak/old GPUs (lower end made before 2007)
+* `badgpu`: Optimizations that generally do not affect quality for weak integrated graphics chips (Intel graphics) or weak/old GPUs (lower end made before 2007)
+* `slowio`: Optimizations that generally do not affect quality for slow disk drives
+* `lowmem`: Optimizations that generally do not affect quality for low memory (RAM) systems (4GB and lower)

 **Modules:**